seanedwards/cfer/README.md

 * Adds continue/rollback/quit selection when `^C` is caught during a converge.
 * Stores Cfer version and Git repo information in the Repo metadata.
 * Added support for uploading templates to S3 with the `--s3-path` and `--force-s3` options.
+* Added new way of extending resources, making plugins easier.

 ### Bugfixes